Cometh the hour, cometh Neymar : the man for Brazil

 When it came, he was lucky to be on the field.
 In the 27th minute he elbowed Croatia midfielder Luka Modric in the throat and was fortunate only to get a yellow card.

-But he survived and prospered.
-Moving to a slightly more central role after the first few minutes of the match, he was on the edge of the center circle to pick up a loose ball a few moments later.
+But he survived and was there to pick up a loose ball just outside the center circle a few moments later.

-He drove forward, dragged the ball on to his left foot and his shot from just outside the box, while slightly mis-hit, was so perfectly placed that Croatia goalkeeper Stipe Pletikosa could not get a fingertip to it, even at full stretch.
+Neymar advanced, dragged the ball on to his left foot and his shot, while slightly mis-hit, was so perfectly placed that Croatia goalkeeper Stipe Pletikosa could not get a fingertip to it, even at full stretch.

 In the second half Neymar was the man Brazil turned to in the key moment of the match.
-Fred threw himself to the ground, won a penalty, and Neymar stepped up and converted.
-He loves the limelight – as his obsession with selfies and tweets attest - and he does not hide.
+Fred threw himself to the ground, won a penalty, and Neymar had no hesitation in stepping up.

-Unlike many players who struggle to reproduce their club form at international level, Neymar seems to improve when he pulls on the yellow jersey.
-The then Santos teenager got his first caps wearing the number 11 shirt but asked to use the famous number ten jersey before last year’s Confederations Cup.
+It was no surprise.
+Neymar got his first caps wearing the No. 11 shirt but asked to have the storied No. 10 jersey before last year’s Confederations Cup.

-It was a significant gesture that stated clearly that he felt ready to take on the responsibility that once sat on the shoulders of Pele, Ronaldinho and Rivaldo.
+It was a significant gesture that said, ‘I am ready to take on the responsibility that once sat on the shoulders of Pele, Ronaldinho and Rivaldo.’
+He is mature beyond his 22 years.

+Again, Pletikosa was unlucky.
+He got a hand to Neymar’s spot kick but there was enough power behind the shot to ensure the ball hit the net.